Pictures

 Scabbard: "13" in yellow paint on belt loop.
 Illegible marking on tip.

-This example has composition grip scales, but still with the short tang and without the lower crossguard extension found on later examples.
+This example still has the short tang and is without the lower crossguard extension found on later examples.
 The grip scales are secured by two rivets.

 This scabbard is dated 1967 and is made of smooth leather.